svt/mingla/README.md

 ## Getting involved

 We love contributions, see [CONTRIBUTING](docs/CONTRIBUTING.md) for more information.
-Currently the bot assumes that you uses Slack and Jitsi Meet.
-But we love to receive contributions to add additional platforms.

 ## License